Menu

 PROFIT AND LOSS

-Net other income and gains increased by approximately HK$0.8 million or 48.8%, from HK$1.7 million for the six months ended 31 December 2023 to HK$2.5 million for the six months ended 31 December 2024.
-The increase was mainly due to increase in bank interest income as a result of increased in bank deposit interest rates offered by banks during the period under review.
+Other income and gains (net), increased by HK$1.2 million or 13.2% to HK$10.3 million for FY2025 from HK$9.1 million for FY2024.
+The increase was mainly driven by higher bank interest income as a result of increased interest rates on US dollars bank deposits during the year under review.

-Administrative expenses decreased by approximately HK$2.5 million or 6.6%, from HK$38.0 million for the six months ended 31 December 2023 to HK$35.5 million for the six months ended 31 December 2024.
-The decrease was mainly due to decrease in depreciation of property, plant and equipment of HK$2.2 million as a result of depreciation for renovation costs for the Hong Kong office was fully depreciated by August 2024.
+Administrative expenses decreased by HK$5.9 million or 7.4% to HK$72.9 million FY2025 from HK$78.8 million for FY2024.
+The decrease was mainly due to decrease in depreciation of property, plant and equipment of HK$5.3 million as a result of depreciation for renovation costs for the Hong Kong office was fully depreciated by August 2024.

-Finance costs decreased by approximately HK$1.8 million or 32.4%, from HK$5.6 million for the six months ended 31 December 2023 to HK$3.8 million for the six months ended 31 December 2024.
-The decrease was mainly due to decrease in bank borrowing interest rates during the current period.
+Finance costs decreased by HK$6.1 million or 51.4% to HK$5.7 million for the year ended 30 June 2025 from HK$11.8 million for the year ended 30 June 2024.
+The decrease was mainly due to (1) decrease in bank borrowings interest rate during the current year; and (2) decrease in bank borrowings during the year of financing the purchase of goods in the IT Infrastructure segment.

-Net profit increased by HK0.8 million or 7.5%, from HK$10.7 million for the six months ended 31 December 2023 to HK$11.5 million for the six months ended 31 December 2024.
-The increase was mainly attributable to (1) HK$2.9 million increase in gross profit; (2) HK$2.5 million decrease in administrative expenses; (3) HK$1.8 million decrease in finance costs; offset by (a) HK$3.4 million increase in other net expenses; and (b) HK$1.9 million increase in income tax expenses; and (c) HK$2.0 million decrease in share of profit of an associate.
+Net profit attributable to owners of the Company increased by HK$0.2 million or 1.0% to HK$19.2 million for the year ended 30 June 2025 from HK$19.0 million for the year ended 30 June 2024.
+The increase was mainly due to (1) HK$1.2 million increase in other income and gains, net; (2) HK$2.2 million decrease in selling and distribution costs; (3) HK$5.9 million decrease in administrative expenses and (4) HK$6.1 million decrease in finance costs; partially offset by (a) HK$10.4 million decrease in gross profit; (b) HK$2.9 million decrease in share of profit of an associate and (c) HK$1.8 million increase in other expenses, net.

-Non-controlling interests represented the non-controlling shareholders’ share of profit/(loss) in our non-wholly owned subsidiaries.
+Non-controlling interests represented the non-controlling shareholders’ share of losses of our partially owned subsidiaries.

 STATEMENT OF FINANCIAL POSITION

-As at 31 December 2024, current assets amounted to approximately HK$1,025.0 million, a decrease of HK$74.0 million compared to the immediately preceding financial year end as at 30 June 2024.
-The decrease was mainly due to (1) decrease in trade and bill receivables by HK$41.2 million which was in-line with decrease in revenue; (2) decrease in prepayment, other receivables and other assets by HK$27.2 million was due to a substantial amount of current portion of long-term contracts being completed during the period under review and (3) decrease in cash and cash equivalents by HK$21.6 million as analysed in the condensed consolidated statement of cash flows.
+As at 30 June 2025, current assets amounted to HK$1,003.7 million, a decrease of HK$95.3 million compared to the preceding financial year end as at 30 June 2024.
+The decrease was mainly due to (1) decrease in trade and bills receivables of HK$84.2 million which was in line with the decrease in revenue; (2) decrease in prepayments and other receivables of HK$30.4 million due to a substantial amount of current portion of long-term contracts being completed during FY2025; and (3) increase in cash and cash equivalents of HK$16.8 million.

 COMMENTARY